 The purpose of the National Patient Safety Goals is to improve patient safety.
 The goals focus on problems in health care safety and how to solve them.
 Students are required to monitor all aspects of patient safety.
 The National Patient Safety Goals address specific areas:

 - Identify patients correctly: Use at least two ways to identify patients.
 For example, use the patient’s name and date of birth.
 This is done to make sure that each patient gets the correct medicine and treatment.
-Make sure that the correct patient gets the correct blood when they get a blood transfusion.

 - Improve staff communication: Get important test results to the right staff person on time.